 Comparison to Chebyshev Semi-Iterative method.
 We compared the convergence of our method with various lengths of the L-BFGS window to the recently introduced Chebyshev Semi-Iterative method [Wang 2015].
-We also plot results obtained with Newton's method as a baseline, see Figure 7.
+We also plot results obtained with Newton's method as a baseline; see Figure 7.

-Even though the Chebyshev method was originally proposed only for Projective Dynamics energies, our generalization to arbitrary materials is compatible with the Chebyshev Semi-Iterative acceleration, see Alg.
-3. The Alg.
-3 computes a descent direction which can be used in line 4 of Alg.
-1. As discussed by Wang [2015], the Chebyshev acceleration should be disabled during the first S iterations, where the recommended value is S = 10.
-Another parameter which is essential for the Chebyshev method is an estimate of spectral radius ρ , which is calculated from training simulations [Wang 2015].
+Even though the Chebyshev method was originally proposed only for Projective Dynamics energies, our generalization to arbitrary materials is compatible with the Chebyshev Semi-Iterative acceleration; see Algorithm 3.
+Algorithm 3 computes a descent direction that can be used in line 4 of Algorithm 1.
+As discussed by Wang [2015], the Chebyshev acceleration should be disabled during the first S iterations, where the recommended value is S = 10.
+Another parameter that is essential for the Chebyshev method is an estimate of spectral radius ρ , which is calculated from training simulations [Wang 2015].
 This parameter must be estimated carefully, because underestimated ρ can lead to the Chebyshev method producing ascent directions (as opposed to descent directions).
 Without line search, the ascent directions manifest themselves as oscillations [Wang 2015].
-For the purpose of comparisons, we implemented the Chebyshev method with direct solver which is the fastest method on the CPU [Wang 2015].
+For the purpose of comparisons, we implemented the Chebyshev method with a direct solver, which is the fastest method on the CPU [Wang 2015].